IMAGE CREDIT: MAUI SAND GRAINS ARRANGEMENT #2) Dr Gary Greenberg, sandgrains.com

-Professor Lisa Blackman, (Goldsmiths, London), author of Haunted Data: Affect, Transmedia, Weird Science (Bloomsbury 2019).
+Author of Haunted Data: Affect, Transmedia, Weird Science (Bloomsbury 2019)

 Taking inspiration from the ‘small is beautiful’ mantra of the 1970s which provoked counter-cultural economic and scientific expertise in the name of planetary survival, this symposium invites scholars working on computational methods in the arts, humanities and social sciences to discuss their research with ‘small data’.